matayo-ayo/nida-tz/README.md

 ```

 ## Note
-- THIS IS NOT AN OFFICIAL NIDA PACKAGE
-- Save your API link as NIDA_TZ on your .env file
+- Save your link NIDA_TZ on your .env file
 - Put nin in string for better result